moni-sm/Annual-Award-Recognition/README.md

 4. **Filter and Analyze** - Use division and category filters for insights
 5. **Track Winners** - Monitor top nominees and manage award decisions

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit changes (`git commit -am 'Add new feature'`)
-4. Push to branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For technical support or questions about the Annual Award Recognition System:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation for troubleshooting guides

 **Built with ❤️ using the MERN Stack**